Series 86 and 87 – Research Analyst Exams

 The SIE exam is a corequisite for the Series 86 and 87 exams.
 Candidates must pass both the Series 86 and 87 exams and the SIE exam to obtain the Research Analyst registration.

-- Passed both Level I and Level II of the Chartered Financial Analyst (CFA) Exam
+- passed both Level I and Level II of the Chartered Financial Analyst (CFA) Exam; or

 For additional information on the Series 86 exemption, see FINRA 1220(b)(6)(B) Qualifications.